12 reasons why the OEE is low

 10. OEE equation

-It’s worth bearing in mind that the use of manual calculation methods are often inefficient, many companies also tackle the OEE calculation rather unobjectively, or simply fail to implement it altogether
+It’s worth bearing in mind that the use of manual calculation methods is often inefficient, many companies also tackle the OEE calculation rather unobjectively or simply fail to implement it altogether

-11. No tools and no plan what to improve
+11. No tools and no plan for what to improve

-A lack of tools to compare shifts, operators, machines, lines, items, no clear method which determines how the gathered data should be used, or a lack of trend analysis also lead to issues in terms of production efficiency.
+A lack of tools to compare shifts, operators, machines, lines, and items, no clear method that determines how the gathered data should be used, or a lack of trend analysis also leads to issues in terms of production efficiency.

 12. Unreliable data